nipy/nipype/doc/devel/trait_specs.rst

 field
 ^^^^^

-XXX: Get description from Satra!
+XXX: Get description from Satra.
+Clearly this maps to some field structure in spm.

 **Required:** This metadata is required by all matlab-mediated interface classes.